 Cash Disbursement Ceiling (CDC).
-An authority issued by the DBM to departments with overseas operations e.g., Department of Foreign Affairs (DFA) and Department of Labor and Employment (DOLE), to utilize the income collected/retained by their foreign service posts (FSPs) to cover the operating requirements but not to exceed the allotment released to the said post.
+A disbursement authority issued by the DBM to departments with overseas operations e.g., Department of Foreign Affairs (DFA) and Department of Labor and Employment (DOLE), to utilize the income collected/ retained by their foreign service posts (FSPs) to cover the operating requirements but not to exceed the allotment released to the said post.

 Cash Operations Report (COR).
-A report prepared by the Bureau of the Treasury (BTr) on the actual government receipts, disbursements, the resulting surplus or deficit, as well as the corresponding financing (domestic and foreign sources) to cover the deficit.
+A report prepared by the BTr on the actual government receipts, disbursements, the resulting surplus or deficit, as well as the corresponding financing (domestic and foreign sources) to cover the deficit.